Coventry United F.C.: 2023

+2024

+The month of March 2024 was significant for the club’s future plans as it introduced a new co ownership team with Raymond Nowack buying into the club on 7 March 2024 and Hamad Al Salem on 29 March 2024.
+On 25 May The club made the decision to part ways with manager Ellis Alleyne.
+Jamie Hood was appointed as the club’s new manager with Aaron Eales joining as assistant manager.
+Rob Hennedy along with Lucy Stead our team’s physio agreed to stay on as part of the backroom team and were joined by Craig Jee to complete the coaching team.
+After a stable pre-season campaign, the league season got off to a tough start with three heavy defeats leading to Chairman and Co-owner John Goodman stepping down on 7 August.
+The club also parted company with Jamie Hood, Aaron Eales and Craig Jee.
+Ellis Alleyne was soon reappointed as first team manager and he appointed Jamie Burkacki as assistant manager with Rob Hennedy and Lucy Stead continuing to be a part of the backroom team.
+On 12 August Raymond Nowack was appointed as the new club chairman, whilst he and Hamad Al Salam remain as a majority shareholders.

+Manager History

 Stadium

 Coventry United currently play their home games at The Butts Park Arena in Coventry.

 Butts Park Arena is a multi-use sports stadium in Spon End, Coventry, England.
 Its main use is as a rugby stadium.
 It is the home ground for Coventry R.F.C.

 It was also formerly the home ground of the Coventry Jets, an American football team.
 From the 2017–18 season, the stadium is also the home of Coventry United, a non-league football club.

-The stadium was built in 2004 and currently has one stand, known for sponsorship reasons as the XL Motors stand, which has a capacity of 3,000 and includes a number of conference and banqueting facilities.
+The stadium was built in 2004 and currently has one stand, known for sponsorship reasons as the XL Motors stand, which has a capacity of 3,000 and includes several conference and banqueting facilities.
 The West Stand which was a temporary structure holding 1,000 was removed at the end of the 2005–06 season on grounds of health and safety.
 There is also standing space for up to 1,000 supporters around the pitch.
+The stadium now holds a capacity of 5,200.

 In June 2019 the pitch was replaced with an artificial playing surface.

 Colours

 Coventry United's home kit is made up of the city's civic colours, red and green.

-The shirt is red are the shorts and socks are the same shade of dark green.
+The shirt is red and the shorts and socks are the same shade of dark green.

 The club's away strip is a full dark green strip.